Knowledge Base Home Drag & Drop Editor Email Sections and Blocks

 Border and line style

 Some elements have the border option available.
-You can set a color border by clicking in the color circle, then select a color from the color bar.
+You can set a color border by clicking in the color circle, then selecting a color from the color bar.
 You can use Hex codes here too.
 For the border style, choose from the nine available line styles and then add a thickness from 0 to 99. just change its color to transparent or the thickness of the line to zero.
 The reset option will return the item to its original appearance.

 Some elements have the corner radius option available.
 This option sets how rounded the corners of an element could be.
 You can set the radius from 0 to 20.
 When done, you can check on the Apply radius to all buttons on the block; this will make all of the buttons have the same radius.

-The gutter size is an option available in some blocks like the navigation bar, social follow, and social share block.
+A gutter size is an option available in some blocks like the navigation bar, social follow, and social share block.
 This option defines the space between one element and another.
 To set the gutter size, slide the green point from 0 to 20.

 Padding and Margin